Study & Practice

-We copied a different painting each day in Esteban Rodriguez’s superb week-long alla primal oil painting class at Toronto’s Academy of Realist Art.
-Studying John Singer Sargent portraits this way, we learned about colour mixing, value, hue, selecting and using brushes, comparative drawing basics, etc. It was a brilliant class but also like jumping in at the deepest end of the pool — particularly since I’d missed the first, all-day demo class.
-Can’t wait to take another class there!
+We copied a different painting each day in Esteban Rodriguez’s 2019 oil painting class at Toronto’s Academy of Realist Art.
+Studying John Singer Sargent portraits this way, we learned about alla prima painting, colour mixing, value, hue, selecting and using brushes, comparative drawing basics, etc. It was a brilliant class but also like jumping in at the deepest end of the pool, since I wasn’t able to attend the first, all-day demo class.

-Took a Studio West class where we watched someone extremely talented paint in the style of Rembrandt, then were left mostly to our own devices to copy a classical portrait or try to capture a life model.
-Though the class was 10 weeks long and we made at least one small study each class, these three are the only ones I feel sufficient ownership over to show since the teacher would paint over our mistakes instead of coaching us on how to improve.
+Took a Studio West class in 2018 where we watched Keita Morimoto paint in the style of Rembrandt, then were mostly left to our own devices to copy a classical portrait or capture a life model.

 Here’s an example of my evolution while in the class from February to May, 2014: